 Throughout my career, I’ve worn many different hats, nurtured seemingly disparate interests, and worked in communities of all shapes and sizes.
 I’ve taught 7th grade in Harlem, worked as a field organizer on a gubernatorial campaign in Montana, researched social entrepreneurship in Poland as a Fulbright Scholar, and forged partnerships between school districts and a Silicon Valley startup.

-But across these adventures, I had a single consistent cornerstone: my passion for building coalitions.
-The best ones are powered by deep relationships and stitched together with a strong sense of purpose.
-And my experiences have shown me that partnerships, politics and education intersect, not just on my resume, but out in the real world.
-Ultimately, successful pursuits in these fields are about looking outside of oneself to build bridges and accomplish things that one voice or one person couldn’t on their own.
+But across these adventures, I had a single consistent cornerstone: my passion for building coalitions powered by deep relationships and stitched together with a strong sense of purpose.
+I’ve always felt that partnerships, politics and education intersect, not just on my resume, but out in the real world.

 Prior to First Round, I led national pilots and partnerships at Teach for America to evolve the way in which they recruit exceptional leaders early on in their college career.
 (Years earlier, I had been in their shoes as a graduate of Claremont McKenna College signing on for a teaching tour of duty.)
 Before that, I launched Coursera for Business and built partnerships at Clever to make it easier for teachers to use software in their classroom.